fangfufu/httpdirfs/README.md

 URL of the HTTP directory.

 Once a segment of the file has been downloaded once, it won't be downloaded again.

-HTTPDirFS features concurrent downloading and asynchronous early-return prefetching in cache mode.
-Once a file has been accessed and cached, subsequent reads are served directly from your hard drive or SSD, achieving local storage speeds.
+Subsequent reads are served offline at local storage speed.

 The permanent cache system relies on sparse allocation.
 Please make sure your filesystem supports it.
-Otherwise your hard drive / SSD will get heavy I/O from cache file creation.
+Otherwise your local storage device will get heavy I/O from cache file creation.
 For a list of filesystem that supports sparse allocation, please refer to [Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_file_systems#Allocation_and_layout_policies).

 ## Configuration file support